Catalytic triad: Divergent evolution

 The sophistication of the active site network causes residues involved in catalysis (and residues in contact with these) to be highly evolutionarily conserved.
-However, there are examples of divergent evolution in catalytic triads, both in the reaction catalysed, and the residues used in catalysis.
+However, many examples of divergent evolution in catalytic triads exist, both in the reaction catalysed, and the residues used in catalysis.
 The triad remains the core of the active site, but it is evolutionarily adapted to serve different functions.
 Some proteins, called pseudoenzymes, have non-catalytic functions (e.g. regulation by inhibitory binding) and have accumulated mutations that inactivate their catalytic triad.

 Reaction changes

 Catalytic triads perform covalent catalysis via an acyl-enzyme intermediate.
-If this intermediate is resolved by water, the result is hydrolysis of the substrate.
+If the intermediate is resolved by water, the result is hydrolysis of the substrate.
 However, if the intermediate is resolved by attack by a second substrate, then the enzyme acts as a transferase.
 For example, attack by an acyl group results in an acyltransferase reaction.
 Several families of transferase enzymes have evolved from hydrolases by adaptation to exclude water and favour attack of a second substrate.
 In different members of the α/β-hydrolase superfamily, the Ser-His-Asp triad is tuned by surrounding residues to perform at least 17 different reactions.
 Some of these reactions are also achieved with mechanisms that have altered formation, or resolution of the acyl-enzyme intermediate, or that don't proceed via an acyl-enzyme intermediate.

 Additionally, an alternative transferase mechanism has been evolved by amidophosphoribosyltransferase, which has two active sites.
 In the first active site, a cysteine triad hydrolyses a glutamine substrate to release free ammonia.
 The ammonia then diffuses though an internal tunnel in the enzyme to the second active site, where it is transferred to a second substrate.